Nutrition as well as the health and fitness industry in general, can be a very confusing space.

 7. Metabolic damage isn’t real, but metabolic adaptation is

 You cannot break or damage your metabolism through dieting.

 Too much emphasis gets placed on ‘metabolic damage’ as the thing that is going to derail all your weight loss and dieting efforts.

 The word damage indicates that your body is doing something wrong and your metabolism is in need of repair.
-However, your body is just reacting naturally to a reduced energy availability.
+However, your body is just reacting naturally to reduced energy availability.

-When you are in a calorie deficit your body does slightly slow down your metabolism, like wise, when you are in a calorie surplus, your metabolism increases.
+When you are in a calorie deficit your body does slightly slow down your metabolism, likewise, when you are in a calorie surplus, your metabolism increases.